Action for Children

-Action for Children (formerly National Children's Home) is a UK children's charity created to help vulnerable children & young people and their families in the UK.
+Action for Children (formerly National Children's Home) is a UK children's charity created to help vulnerable children and young people and their families in the UK.
 The charity has 7,000 staff and volunteers who operate over 475 services in the UK.
-They served a total of 368,648 children in 2019 and 2020.
+They served a total of 671,275 children in 2021 and 2022.
 Action for Children's national headquarters is in Watford, and it is a registered charity under English and Scottish law.
 In 2017/2018, it had a gross income of £151 million.

 History

 The first 'Children's Home', a renovated stable in Church Street, Waterloo, was founded in 1869 by Methodist minister Thomas Bowman Stephenson, who had been moved by the plight of children living on the street in London.
 The first two boys were admitted on 9 July 1869.
 In 1871 the home was moved to Bonner Road, Victoria Park, and girls were admitted.
 The home was approved by the Wesleyan Methodist Conference in the same year.
 A year later, in 1872, a second home opened in Edgworth, Lancashire.